KadamShweta04/SAT/server/docs/index.rst

 NODES_REQUIRE_PARTIAL_ORDER
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A series of `NODES_PREDECESSOR`_ constraint with one node in each set can be expressed with this constraint.
 It simply enforces, that the nodes appear in the order :math:`n_1,\cdots,n_j`.
-The formula is as simple as it can get with:
+It is therefor a less strict version `NODES_REQUIRE_ABSOLUTE_ORDER`_.
+The formula is as simple as:

 .. math::
    \bigwedge_{i \in [2,j]}\sigma(n_{i-1}, n_i)